 Most summers when I have visited Howland Flat, there have been people staying here on a seasonal basis.

-There are a number of foundations near the Miner’s Home and so obviously this area housed a number of other structures in the past.
+There are a number of foundations near the Miners’ Home and so obviously this area hosted a number of other structures in the past (To see a lot more on the Miners’ Home and the Miners’ Home Mine, please follow this link to a video I did on the site).

 Now, there is nothing left of the above.